 This means that all the UI elements are bigger on your iPhone, including the text and the buttons.
 And this feature works natively, across the entire operating system.

 The Display Zoom feature works on all iPhones released after the iPhone 6s (including the second-Generation iPhone SE and the iPhones with Face ID).
+Note that Display Zoom is also different from Accessibility Zoom, which allows you to magnify either part of your screen or all of your screen.

 How to Enable Display Zoom on iPhone